2. Prerequisites¶

 2.4.
 Code compiler¶

-Our computer programming tools require a code compiler that can install lower-level programs.
-Apple computers do not include one out of the box.
+Most modern computers come with one, but Apple computers do not include one out of the box.
 If you’re using an Apple, you’ll need to install the XCode package, which includes a compiler.
 You can do this by opening your terminal and running the following command:

 xcode-select --install